fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 S3 security can be set at different levels:

-* User-Based: IAM policy specify which API calls should be allowed for a specific IAM users
+* User-Based: IAM policy specifying which API calls should be allowed for a specific IAM users
 * Resource-Based:
     * **Bucket Policies**: json-based rules that are bucket-specific that are set from S3 console (can allow cross-account